 This classic 1920s style ice cream cart will be a real crowd pleaser at your charity event – perfect for adults and children alike.
 Not only do Icicle Tricycle provide a choice of premium Devon ice creams and sorbets, they will decorate the cart to your specification so it fits perfectly with the theme of your event.
 Plus, all charity events will receive a percentage of their takings for the day!
 Visit their website to see full terms and conditions.

-You’ll want to capture lasting memories of your charity event with a store of photographs to use for press and promotional purposes, or simply to share with your guests and look back on with pride.
+You’ll want to capture lasting memories of your charity event with a store of photographs for press and promotional purposes.
+Or simply to share with your guests and look back on with pride.
 This is where our event photography service comes in.
 We have worked with a complete range of clients and briefs, and are trusted for our professional, tailored approach, as well as our quick image turn-around.
-We can provide a range of high-resolution, ready-to-use images in as little as 24 hours, or there’s even the option of on-site printing with our state-of-the-art thermal imaging cameras.
+We can provide a range of high-resolution, ready-to-use images in as little as 24 hours.
+There’s even the option of on-site printing with our state-of-the-art thermal imaging cameras.

 For a recent example of our event photography work, check out our gallery from the British Heart Foundation store opening in Exeter.
 We were asked to showcase the premises, products and volunteer staff for PR purposes.
-The collection of high-quality images we produced successfully highlights all these aspects, as well as conveying the friendly, community feel of the event.
+The collection of high-quality images we produced successfully highlights all these aspects.
+They seemed to convey the friendly, community feel of the event.

 We’re always interested in hearing about local charity initiatives in and around Exeter, so please do contact us for more information and a free initial consultation.